 Veritas Collaborative, a Specialty Behavioral Health Hospital for children and adolescents with eating disorder diagnoses, now offers nasogastric (NG) tube feeding services for patients determined to be in need of this treatment.

 For some young patients, struggling to recover from an eating disorder can be physically and psychologically painful.
 In restrictive eating disorders such as Anorexia Nervosa, re-feeding can result in medical complications as one’s body readapts to food processing again.
-NG tube feeding is a method of directly delivering nutrition to a patient in a collaborative, patient-centered, humane manner toward achieving re-nourishment and recovery.
+NG tube feeding is a method of directly delivering nutrition to a patient in a collaborative, patient-centred, humane manner toward achieving re-nourishment and recovery.

 Now, patients who need NG tube feeding are able to remain in Veritas Collaborative’s specialized eating disorder care while receiving this intervention.
 With 3 full time MDs, 24-hour nursing, and a high ratio of therapeutic support staff to patients (1:3), NG tube feeding is offered in a safe, nurturing, and well-monitored environment.